CygnusAzuri/CETPA_IGDTUW/README.md

 For the best experience, run the notebook from the first cell to the last cell and read the comments/instructions provided inside it.

-💬 Final Thought

-“College practicals: where one missing bracket can teach you more than an entire lecture.” 😭💻

 Keeping these notebooks together makes it easier to revise, practice and revisit experiments whenever needed.